wp-plugins/currently-reading/readme.txt

 as well as

 1. Decide whether you would like to use a Title
-1. Define the ISBN-10 or ISBN-13 of the book.
+2. Define the ISBN-10 or ISBN-13 of the book.

 == Installation ==

 **Install**

 1. Unzip the `currently-reading.zip` file.
-1. Upload `currently-reading.php` to the `/wp-content/plugins/` directory.
+2. Upload `currently-reading.php` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Use the "Currently Reading" widget.
+4. Use the "Currently Reading" widget.

 **Upgrade**

-1. Follow your normal installtion procedure
+1. Follow your normal installation procedure
-1. Open each Widget's control panel and re-save
+2. Open each Widget's control panel and re-save

+**Use the WordPress Plug-in System**

+1. Select "Upgrade and Activate"
+2. Congratulate yourself on a sterling job.

 == Frequently Asked Questions ==